USA Online Casinos

 Offshore US-Facing Gambling Sites

 NB!
-The KGC pulled out from the US market in 2016 and no longer grants licences to operators that accept bets from the US without authorization from local state regulators.
+The KGC pulled out from the US market in 2016 and no longer grants licenses to operators that accept bets from the US without authorization from local state regulators.

-The trouble is the level of oversight on behalf of some offshore regulators is not as high.
+The trouble is that the level of oversight from some offshore regulators is not as high.
 Such entities rarely, if ever, help with the resolution of disputes between their licensees and players.
 This may prove to be an issue for US customers who are treated unfairly by unreliable offshore operators.

 US players should be on the alert for the unethical practices listed below.
-These are indicators a given offshore casino is not as reliable as it should be.
+These are indicators that a given offshore casino may not be as reliable as it should be.

-• Restricting the maximums on withdrawals to very small amounts (typically for the same reason as the one specified above)
+• Restricting the maximum withdrawal amounts to very small sums (typically for the same reason specified above)

-• Refusal to pay big jackpot wins without adequate justification
+• Refusal to pay large jackpot wins without adequate justification

-• Lack of proof the casino’s software has passed third-party tests for randomness and fairness
+• Lack of proof that the casino’s software has passed third-party tests for randomness and fairness

-• Ridiculous bonus conditions and impossible-to-meet wagering requirements
+• Unreasonable bonus conditions and wagering requirements that are impossible to meet

-• Predatory, vague, or dubious terms and conditions
+• Predatory, vague, or otherwise dubious terms and conditions

 Important Factors to Consider in US Casinos